When you buy through our links, we may earn a commission. Learn more.

 I’ve used this portable tire inflator a few times now on both my RAM 2500 truck and my travel trailer with 80 psi tires.

-So far its worked flawlessly and shows no signs of wear.
-When I first got it my travel trailer tires were at 70 psi according to my JACO pressure gauge (click to view on Amazon).
+So far it’s worked flawlessly and shows no signs of wear.
+When I first got it, my travel trailer tires were at 70 psi according to my JACO pressure gauge (click to view on Amazon).

-It took about 2 minutes per tire to get to 80 psi but it got there with no issues.
+It took about 2 minutes per tire to get to 80 psi, but it got there with no issues.

-The pressure gauge on the Slime was actually very accurate according to my Jaco tire pressure gauge.
+The pressure gauge on the Slime was actually very accurate, according to my Jaco tire pressure gauge.
 They both showed the same PSI both before and after inflating tires.

-Pretty much any small portable air compressor is going to be loud and the Slime 2X Heavy Duty Tire Inflator is no exception.
+As far as noise goes.
+Any small portable air compressor is going to be loud and the Slime 2X Heavy Duty Tire Inflator is no exception.

 It is pretty noisy and you have to yell in order to be understood by other people when it’s running.